YahooArchive/express-state/README.md

 #### `namespace = null`

-A string root namespace which should be prefixed on the namespaces provided to `app.expose()` and `res.expose()` method calls.
+A string root namespace which should be prepended on the namespaces provided to `app.expose()` and `res.expose()` method calls.
 By default, no root namespace is used and namespaces are created directly on the global (`window`) object in the browser.